nref/gpio/README.md

     - See http://pinout.xyz/

 - Optional heartbeat fail-safe
-  - Turns all pins OFF if it is not called within e.g. 2 seconds.
+  - Turns all pins OFF if it is not called within 2 seconds.

 ## Requirements